Staff and Board

 Marit Dewhurst is the Director of Art Education and Professor of Art and Museum Education at The City College of New York.
 She has worked as an arts educator and program coordinator in multiple settings both nationally and abroad including community centers, museums, juvenile detention centers, and international development projects.
 Her research and teaching interests include social justice education, community-based art, youth empowerment, and the role of the arts in community development.

-Minuette Floyd, Ph.D. is a Professor of Art Education at the University of Columbia in South Carolina where she also serves as Director of the Young Artist’s Workshop program.
+Minuette Floyd, Ph.D. is a Professor of Art Education at the University of South Carolina in Columbia where she also serves as Director of the Young Artist’s Workshop program.
 Her research focuses on multiculturalism, interdisciplinary arts and folk art traditions.
 She received her Ph.D. in Art Education at Florida State University.

 Jean Tokuda Irwin is the Arts Education Program Manager for the Utah Division of Arts & Museums.
 From the beginning of her tenure in 1991, including folk and traditional artists as integral to arts education in school and community has been central to the Arts Education Program.
 She manages arts education partnerships such as the Native American Curriculum Initiative and professional development conferences.
 She holds a B.A. and M.A. from the University of Texas of the Permian Basin.